Polymer/old-docs-site/1.0/tools/documentation.md

 If you have multiple elements or behaviors, use the pulldown menu in the top-left corner to choose a documentation page.

+**Host your API docs.** See [Create a reusable element](../docs/start/reusableelements.html#publish) for information on publishing an element on GitHub, and hosting its API docs using GitHub pages.
+{: .alert .alert-info }

 ## Write element docs

+Add API docs to your element by adding inline HTML or JavaScript comments.

 ### Element Summaries